-You also have an option to receive up to a 90-day supply of prescription Drugs at any retail network pharmacy when you take maintenance Drugs for an ongoing condition.
+You also have an option to receive up to a 90-day supply of prescription Drugs at any retail network pharmacy when you take maintenance Drugs on a regular basis to treat an ongoing chronic condition.
 If your Physician or Health Care Provider writes a prescription for less than a 90-day supply, the pharmacy will only dispense the amount prescribed.